somervda/fbmStarter/README.md

 **Creating a new new project based on fbmStarter**

 A new project can be created based on the fbmStarter code.
 To do this will require a new firebase instance (See instructions below "Create Initial Firebase Project").
 Note: these instructions do not include detailed instructions for firebase administration or how to manage your new project in github (You are on your own for that).
-A

 Create copy from the github template

-1. Go to https://github.com/somervda/fbmStarter/generate and create a new github project based on the fbmStarter project.
+- Go to https://github.com/somervda/fbmStarter/generate and create a new github project based on the fbmStarter project.
-2. Get a copy of the clone link from the new project and use this in VsCode to create a local copy of your project.
+- Get a copy of the clone link from the new project and use this in VsCode to create a local copy of your project.

 Or create copy as new local project

-1. Create a new folder for the new project.
+- Create a new folder for the new project.
 Name the folder after the new project name.
 This folder is the "New Project folder"
-2. Get a zip copy of the fbmStarter code from github https://github.com/somervda/fbmStarter/archive/master.zip
+- Get a zip copy of the fbmStarter code from github https://github.com/somervda/fbmStarter/archive/master.zip
-3. Open the zip file and copy the content of the top level fbmStarter-master folder in the zip to the new project folder.
+- Open the zip file and copy the content of the top level fbmStarter-master folder in the zip to the new project folder.
-4. Using VSCode open the new project folder.
+- Using VSCode open the new project folder.
-5. When initially opened a git repository will not be set up.
+- When initially opened a git repository will not be set up.
 In VSCode click on the "Source Control" icon on the left side.
 This will open with a message that "No source control providers are registered".
 Click on the "Initialize Repository" icon to create a new git repository (Normally select the first/default option for the location of this repository).

 Update project name in the local copy

-6. Perform a File->Replace in Files in VSCode.
+1. Perform a File->Replace in Files in VSCode.
 Replace "fbmStarter" to "[New Project Name]" and "fbm-starter" to "[New Project Name without capitals format]" e.g. in the case of creating a new project called ourDars , fbmStarter->ourDars , fbm-starter->our-dars .
-7. In the VSCode terminal type "npm i" to install the node libraries defined in package.json (may take a while)
+2. In the VSCode terminal type "npm i" to install the node libraries defined in package.json (may take a while)
-8. Perform a "ng build --prod" to check no errors exist
+3. Perform a "ng build --prod" to check no errors exist

 **Application specific changes**